 In order to adhere to the Paris Agreement, respect Singapore’s call to action on climate change, and respond to the threat of global climate change by keeping a global temperature rise below 2˚C, DBS should not support these coal-fired power projects which promote dirty fossil fuel technology in Asia.

 DBS’ Coal Policy fails to deliver change

-The potential emissions of these projects is estimated at over 1 billion tonnes of CO2 over the plants’ lifetimes.
+The potential emissions of these projects is estimated at 500 million tonnes of CO2 over the plants’ lifetimes.
 This has significant impact on the people of those countries, including cause harm to health and livelihoods and even cost people their lives.
 According to a Harvard study on premature mortality due to coal pollution, by 2030, Indonesia will have 24,400 excess deaths per year and Vietnam will have 19,220 excess deaths per year due to coal pollution.

 CHANGE Vietnam, Documentary: Hon Cau MPA under threats from coal power (2017)

 1. Vung Ang 2 (1200MW)